Just because a watermelon calls you, you don’t have to take it home.

 I’d walk over to the watermelon bin and pick up the watermelon that “called me.”
 You know what I mean.
 You listen.
 Things call.

-I shop for other things this way too.
-I stop outside of stores and see if anything inside is calling me.
+I shop for other things this way as well.
+I pause outside of stores and sense if anything inside is calling me.

-It’s a little more difficult doing this online since I often forget that listening can happen on the computer too, but still, this is the way I have shopped for watermelons most of my life, and this story is about melons after all.
+It’s even more challenging doing this online—though I’ve learned that listening can happen through a screen too—but still, this is the way I have shopped for watermelons most of my life, and this story is about melons after all.

 Or is it?